bobovski66/IntroStatistics/README.md

 2. What assumptions are we making?
 3. What conclusion is reasonable?

 When calculations are required, show enough work that another person can understand your reasoning.
+When interpretation is required, write in complete sentences and refer back to the original context of the problem.

 ## Notes for Instructors